 An APEGA Permit to Practice allows companies to practise engineering and geoscience in Alberta.
 One of the requirements of a Permit to Practice is having an APEGA professional member as the company’s Responsible Member.

-The Responsible Member must be an active APEGA licence holder (professional member, professional licensee, or licensee) of good standing.
+The Responsible Member must be an active APEGA licensed professional (professional member, professional licensee, or licensee) in good standing.

 APEGA recommends that a company have at least one Responsible Member for:

 - each geographical region

 - roughly every 10 APEGA members (including members-in-training)

 - provides overall direction and is responsible for the quality control program under which members practise the professions of engineering and geoscience

 - provides direction to, and personal supervision of, the engineering and geoscience practices performed on behalf of the company

 - regulates the practices within the company and is aware of the legal obligations and any legislative changes

 - works with the company chief operating officer to create a Professional Practice Management Plan

 - holds a position of authority to ensure any practice occurring on behalf of the company meets APEGA’s ethical, professional, and technical standards